-Table 3.24 Other Oc cean Uses In and Around the Study Area Use Description Commercial Shipping (refer to Figure 3.9) • The Study Area is heavily used for domestic and international commercial shipping consisting of mostly tankers and bulk and containerized cargo carriers, as well as a range of fishing vessels, cruise ships and various government vessels.
+Table 3.23 Office Of cean oses in and Around the Study Area Use Description Commercial Shipping (refer to Figure 3.9) The Study Area is heavily used for domestic and international commercial shipping consisting of mostly tankers and bulk and containerized cargo carriers, as well as a range of fishing vessels, cruise ships and various government vessels.
 There are four distinct regional traffic patterns including: international shipping over the Scotian Shelf as part of the "great circle route" (i.e., shortest distance over the earth's surface) between Europe and the eastern seaboard of the United States and Canada; international and domestic shipping along the coast of Nova Scotia bound to and from the United States, Bay of Fundy, Gulf of St. Lawrence and Newfoundland; shipping through the Cabot Strait, a major sea route linking trans-Atlantic shipping lanes to the St. Lawrence Seaway and the Great Lakes; and traffic associated with the major ports of Halifax, Saint John, Port Hawkesbury (Strait of Canso) and Sydney (DFO 2011a).
-Shipping traffic within the Study Area is greatest in the northern portion of the Study Area (north of Sable Island).
-Military Activity (refer to Figure 3.10) Canada's east coast naval presence is provided through Maritime Forces Atlantic (MARLANT), which has its headquarters in Halifax. • MARLANT engages in a range of operations and activities including sovereignty patrols, maritime surveillance, naval training and combat readiness, search and rescue, humanitarian relief and aid to civil authorities, and operational support to other government departments, including fisheries and environmental protection (DFO 2011a). • MARLANT also conducts naval training activities in designated exercise areas off Nova Scotia.
+Shipping traffic within the Study Area is greatest running parallel to the Shelf Edge on the Slope within the Study Area.
+Military Activity (refer to Figure 3.10) Canada's east coast naval presence is provided through Maritime Forces Atlantic (MARLANT), which has its headquarters in Halifax.
+MARLANT engages in a range of operations and activities including sovereignty patrols, maritime surveillance, naval training and combat readiness, search and rescue, humanitarian relief and aid to civil authorities, and operational support to other government departments, including fisheries and environmental protection (DFO 2011a).
+MARLANT also conducts naval training activities in designated exercise areas off Nova Scotia.
 Exercise areas may also be used by foreign vessels or aircraft during periodic multinational exercises or with permission from the Government of Canada.
 Maps, coordinates and descriptions of military activities permitted in these exercise areas are provided in the Canadian Coast Guard's Annual Notice to Mariners (DFO 2011a).
 The Study Area is not an actively used military training area.
-Offshore Petroleum Activity (refer to Figure 3.11) The Study area has been exploited in terms of oil and gas exploration in the Nova Scotia offshore.
-Several significant discovery licenses and production licenses demonstrate proven hydrocarbon resources in this area, including the Sable Offshore Energy Project gas field, Deep Panuke gas field, and the Cohasset- Panuke oil field.
-The Sable Offshore Energy Project includes development of Thebaud, North Triumph, Venture, Alma, and South Venture gas fields.
-A central processing platform exists at Thebaud, with satellite platforms at Venture, North Triumph, Alma and South Venture.
-The Deep Panuke Offshore Gas Development, which is preparing for first gas in 2012, involves a Production Field Centre (PFC) and various subsea production wells.
-Both projects include subsea pipelines transporting natural gas to landfall near Goldboro, Nova Scotia.
-The Cohasset- Panuke project, which operated from 1992 to 1999 and has since been decommissioned, was Canada's first offshore oil project.
-Hydrocarbon exploration offshore Nova Scotia began in 1959 in the Sable Island region with the first well being drilled on Sable Island in 1967.
+Offshore Petroleum Activity (refer to Figure 3.11) Hydrocarbon exploration offshore Nova Scotia began in 1959 in the Sable Island region with the first well being drilled on Sable Island in 1967.
 Between 1967 and 1978, 71 wells were drilled and 140,000 km of 2D seismic profiles were acquired.
-During this phase of offshore exploration several significant oil/gas discoveries were made, including at Onodaga (Shell, 1969-gas), West Sable (Mobil, 1971 - oil and gas), Primrose (Shell, 1972 - oil and gas), Citnalta (Mobil, 1972-gas), and Intrepid (Mobil, 1972-gas). • A second phase of explorations occurred from 1979 to 1989, resulting in a major gas discovery just east of Sable Island at Venture by Mobil and Petro Canada.
-By the end of this second phase of exploration, 54 wells were drilled, with 15
+During this phase of offshore exploration several significant oil/gas discoveries were made, including at Onodaga (Shell, 1969-gas), West Sable (Mobil, 1971 - oil and gas), Primrose (Shell, 1972 - oil and gas), Citnalta (Mobil, 1972-gas), and Intrepid (Mobil, 1972-gas).
+A second phase of explorations occurred from 1979 to 1989, resulting in a major gas discovery just east of Sable Island at Venture by Mobil and Petro Canada.
+By the end of this second phase of exploration, 54 wells were drilled, with 15 significant discoveries being made.